 We talked about the long road.
 What was it about this night that we hated?
 What parts could our family participate in while excluding ourselves from the things we did not like?
 Was there anything fundamentally wrong with joining friends, going to neighbors’ homes, and gathering that candy?
 Was there anything unsafe about an evening spent in this manner?

-• No costume could ever display anything inappropriate … whether it was an elementary-aged witch or a teen tramp (we didn’t discuss that one at four-years-old; it was a later conversation).
+• No costume could ever display anything inappropriate … whether it was an elementary-aged witch or an immodest teenage version of a costume (we didn’t discuss the latter at four years old; it was a later conversation).
 This was an easy one for her that year; being a princess was it for her.

 • She would only go where we took her … the homes and locations of our choosing.
 Her horizon was limited—no problem there.